Sloth bear: Status and conservation

-parts and derivatives) is prohibited as it is listed in Appendix I of the Convention on International Trade in Endangered Species.
+parts and derivatives, is prohibited as it is listed in Appendix I of the Convention on International Trade in Endangered Species.

+Fewer than 20,000 sloth bears are estimated to survive in the Indian subcontinent and Sri Lanka.
 To address the human-bear conflict, people may be educated about the conservation ethics, particularly among locals.
 To resolve this conflict, the basic issue of deteriorating habitat, which is the reason for the conflict between people and bears, improvements through government or community-based reforestation programmes, may be promoted.